Get connected

 A removalist (called a “mover” in the US) is a licensed, insured furniture removal professional who packs, transports and unloads your household belongings between homes.
 For a first home buyer move, a good AFRA-accredited removalist does six things:

-• Loading + transport — using proper trolleys, blankets, tie-downs and a truck sized for your load.
+• Loading and transport: using proper trolleys, blankets, tie-downs and a truck sized for your load.

-• Unload + placement — putting furniture where you actually want it, not just dumping it in the hallway.
+• Unload and placement: putting furniture where you actually want it, not just dumping it in the hallway.

-Australia has no national mandatory removalist licence — anyone with a ute and a back can call themselves a removalist.
-AFRA membership + verified insurance is the single best filter you have.
+Australia has no national mandatory removalist licence.
+Anyone with a ute and a back can call themselves a removalist.
+AFRA membership plus verified insurance is the single best filter you have.

-Removalist costs in Australia, by home size + distance.
+Removalist costs in Australia, by home size and distance

 Indicative ranges for a 2-person crew based on AFRA member pricing schedules, May 2026.
-Local = under 50km same metro.
-Long-distance = 50–500km same state.
-Interstate = state-to-state dedicated truck (add 30–50% for backloading discount).
+Local means under 50km within the same metro area.
+Long distance means 50 to 500km within the same state.
+Interstate means a state-to-state dedicated truck (backloading typically saves 30 to 50% but locks the date).

 Home sizeLocal moveLong distanceInterstate

 NestPath checks all five on every removalist before we shortlist them.
-Tell us your move and we’ll email you 2–3 we’ve already cleared.
-Read the full moving-day checklist.
+Tell us your move and we’ll email you 2 to 3 we’ve already cleared.
+To budget the move itself, try our move-in cost calculator.

 Frequently asked questions